ERIDEZ/Random_Weather_Locator/README.md

-# API_challenge
+# Random Weather Locator

+## By Erick Hernandez

 API for Weather and Vacation challenge

 In this challenge, I was able to demonstrate how to extract information from certain websites and shape it in order to conduct an analysis of its composition.

 First, I needed to download a random set of cities coordinates and identify their country and geographical location.

-After that, I had to clean my DataFrame so I could work with real data.

-With this in mind, I could locate the cities with a heatmap and later on, perform another API call for localizing hotels in randomly selected cities.
+With the help of Pandas DataFrames, I could generate random coordinates, look for the nearest city using Cities module and performing a custom API call with OpenWeather servers.

+After that, a function localizing hotels in selected cities with specific weather conditions was made, creating markers placed on top of a Google Map.